ayatsko/ayatsko.github.io/pages/research.md

 ---
 ![]({{ site.url }}{{ site.baseurl }}/pics/research.jpg){: style="width: 250px; float: left; margin: 0px 10px"}

-Forests store carbon in the towering trees that we walk amongst in the woods, but you don't have to only look up to find carbon.
-At the ground level, soils, accumulated organic matter, and fallen deadwood also stores carbon.
-However, as these materials break down in the decay process, gaseous forms of carbon are released, thus moving carbon out of 'terrestrial storage' and into that of the atmosphere.
+Forests store carbon in the towering trees that we walk amongst in the woods, but you don’t have to only look up to find carbon.
+At the ground level, soils, accumulated organic matter, and fallen deadwood all store carbon.
+However, as these materials break down, gaseous forms of carbon are released, thus moving carbon out of ‘terrestrial storage’ and into that of the atmosphere.

+I am interested in the dynamics of this carbon balancing process: specifically, how do trees store carbon as they live, and how is carbon released from trees once they die?

 ![]({{ site.url }}{{ site.baseurl }}/pics/weather.jpg)